norgel/food-sales-predictions/food_sales_dm_README.md

 ## **Model Chosen**

 Between the two models that are chosen, I decided that the **DecisionTreeRegression** model would be a better model to use to predict the best sales.
 When evaluating the R2 and RMSE test scores compared to the **Linear Regression Model**, the DecisionTreeRegression model has a higher test score and a lower RMSE score.

+# Recommendation:

+I would recommend to my superiors to use a DecisionTreeRegression model for predicting the best sales throughout the stores.
+This is because the metrics given R2 and RMSE are much better.
+It has a higher R2 score, and a lower RMSE score.
+It provides a better balanced dataset overall.